LuqiPan/LuqiPan.github.io/_posts/logic-for-hackers/2014-02-02-note-logic.md

 - When you are using number to model things, stop and think back if there is other ways.
 Usually there's some other ways to do it.
 - When trying to find a way to model a property, compare with things that does not have this property, and find the difference.
 - There are many properties implicitly hidden behind the combination of several predicates.

+###Feb 14 Class

+- There are different formulas to constrain the same thing, but they come with different cost.
+Some formulas are just friendly to Alloy so it will have better performance.
+- Usually the relational style has better performance.